simetrikinc/hieroskopia/README.md

-The hiereskopia package its a library to infer properties from dates and numeric data types like formats or separators from samples through regular patterns in a pandas series.
+The hiereskopia package its a library to infer properties from dates and numeric data types, like formats or separators from samples, through regular patterns in a pandas series.

 ## Support